Published in January 2024

 Stage 2: Investigation

-We will look at your complaint at this stage if you are dissatisfied with our response at Stage 1.
-We also look at some complaints at this stage, if following discussion and agreement with you, it is clear that an in-depth investigation is needed.
+We will look at your complaint at this stage if you are not happy with our response at Stage 1.
+We also look at some complaints at this stage, if we discuss and agree with you that an in-depth investigation is needed.

 We will acknowledge your complaint within three working days.